ibm-cloud-docs/containers/cs_api_install.md

    ```
    {: screen}

-4. Retrieve URL of the default service endpoint for your Kubernetes master by using the IAM access token and the name or ID of your cluster.
-You can find the URL in the **`masterURL`** of your API output.<p class="note">If only the public service endpoint or only the private service endpoint is enabled for your cluster, that endpoint is listed for the `masterURL`.
+4. Retrieve the URL of the default service endpoint for your Kubernetes master by using the IAM access token and the name or ID of your cluster.
+You can find the URL in the **`masterURL`** of your API output.

+  If only the public service endpoint or only the private service endpoint is enabled for your cluster, that endpoint is listed for the `masterURL`.
 If both the public and private service endpoints are enabled for your cluster, the public service endpoint is listed by default for the `masterURL`.
-To use the private service endpoint instead, find the URL in the `privateServiceEndpointURL` field of the output.</p>
+To use the private service endpoint instead, find the URL in the `privateServiceEndpointURL` field of the output.
+  {: note}
    ```
    GET https://containers.cloud.ibm.com/global/v2/getCluster?cluster=<cluster_name_or_ID>
    ```